MIX NYC: 1987 - 1992

-Hubbard & Schulman ran the festival together as a community event from 1987-1991.
-After the 1991 festival, Schulman wanted to devote more time to her writing.
-The 1992 festival was organized by Hubbard and filmmakers Marguerite Paris and Jerry Tartaglia.
-That year also introduced shows programmed by guest curators, who brought new perspectives to the line-up.
-Notable shows included Our Fanzine Friends, which drew upon the hot trend of queer zines, featuring work by Glenn Belverio and Bruce LaBruce; and Fire, featuring work from the African diaspora.
-This last program featured work by Dawn Suggs, Shari Frilot, Thomas Allen Harris and others.
+The 1992 festival was organized by Hubbard and filmmakers Marguerite Paris and Jerry Tartaglia, as Schulman left to devote more time to her writing.
+That year introduced programs by guest curators, who brought new perspectives to the line-up.
+Notable shows included Our Fanzine Friends, which drew upon the hot trend of queer zines, featuring work by Glenn Belverio and Bruce LaBruce.
+Fire, a program of work from the African diaspora, featured work by Dawn Suggs, Shari Frilot, Thomas Allen Harris and others.